morlandi/django-datatables-view/README.rst

 perform a first call (identified by the `action=initialize` parameter) to render the initial table layout.

-In this initial phase, the (base) view's responsibility is that of providing to DataTable the suitable columns specifications (and other details), based on the `column_defs` attribute specified in the (derived) view class.
+In this initial phase, the (base) view's responsibility is that of providing to DataTables the suitable columns specifications (and other details), based on the `column_defs` attribute specified in the (derived) view class.